-On the Wi-Fi / Basic settings page, you can configure basic parameters of the router's WLAN.
+On the Wi-Fi / Basic settings page, you can enable your wireless local area network (WLAN) and configure its basic parameters.

-Figure 63.
+Figure 71.
 Basic settings of the wireless LAN.

-Parameter Description Hide Access Point If the checkbox is selected, other users cannot see your Wi-Fi network.
+Parameter Description Enable Wireless The checkbox enables Wi-Fi connections.
+If you want to disable your WLAN, deselect the checkbox.
+Hide Access Point If the checkbox is selected, other users cannot see your Wi-Fi network.
 (It is recommended not to select this checkbox in order to simplify initial configuration of your WLAN.)
 SSID A name for the WLAN.
-By default, the value DSL-2600U is specified.
+By default, the value DSL-2740U is specified.
 It is recommended to specify another name for the network upon initial configuration (use digits and Latin characters).
 BSSID The parameter that uniquely identifies your wireless network.
 You cannot change the value of this parameter.
 Country The country you are in.
 Select a value from the drop-down list.
 Channel The wireless channel number.
 By default, channel 6 is specified.
 If you want to use another channel, select a value from the drop-down list.
 When the auto value is selected, the router itself chooses the channel with the least interference.
 Clients Isolation Select the checkbox to isolate the users of your WLAN (to forbid wireless clients to communicate to each other).
 Enable Wireless Guest Network Select the checkbox to create a separate part of your WLAN with open authentication type and with no password.
 Wireless devices connected to this network can access the Internet, but are isolated from the router's LAN.
 Guest SSID A name for the guest part of your WLAN.